mei23/misskey-v12/docs/docker.en.md

 ### `default.yml`

 Edit this file the same as non-Docker environment.
-However hostname of Postgresql, Redis and Elasticsearch are not `localhost`, they are set in `docker-compose.yml`.
+However, the host name of Postgresql, Redis, Elasticsearch in `default.yml` should be the service name of `docker-compose.yml` instead of the `localhost`.
-The following is default hostname:
+If you are using the default `docker-compose.yml`, use the following values:

 | Service       | Hostname |
 |---------------|----------|